Menstrual Cup Safety & Effectiveness – Mooncup Respond To The Lancet’s Report

-“Mooncup Ltd is one of only a few menstrual cup manufacturers worldwide to hold ISO13485 certification, the internationally recognised standard for the design, manufacture and distribution of medical devices.
-This certification is held both by our head office and manufacturing site.
-This ensures that the Mooncup is manufactured to the highest quality standards.
-Mooncup has also been registered with the FDA since 2006.
+“Mooncup has been registered with the FDA since 2006.
 This registration requires the reporting of any serious adverse events to the MAUDE system referred to in the report.
 Manufacturing in a clean room in the UK in an ISO 13485 certified factory is another strong assurance that Mooncup remains the high quality trusted product that it is.”

-When it comes to using a menstrual cup, Customer Service and support really matter.
+When it comes to using a menstrual cup, Customer Support really matters

 Eco-friendly menstrual cups

 As consumers, we are always being encouraged to buy more products and told that we should replace those we already own with new ones.
-As a reusable menstrual cup, the Mooncup gives you the chance to step out of the cycle of consumerism in at least one area of your life and this is one of the reasons that so many love the product.
+As a reusable menstrual cup, the Mooncup gives you the chance to step out of the cycle of consumerism in at least one area of your life.
+This is one of the reasons that so many love the product.

-When you buy a Mooncup®, you’re not just supporting an Employee Owned Ethical Business committed to manufacturing locally, but projects with hugely grateful beneficiaries for whom the Mooncup makes a significant positive difference in the UK as well as globally.
+When you buy a Mooncup®, you’re not just supporting an Employee Owned ethical business committed to manufacturing locally.
+You support extends to projects with hugely grateful beneficiaries for whom the Mooncup makes a significant positive difference in the UK as well as globally.

 What to look out for when choosing a menstrual cup

-At Mooncup, we’re often contacted by customers who realise they’ve been fooled into buying a fake or cheaply manufactured cup, so we want to help you make an informed decision.
+At Mooncup, we’re often contacted by customers who realise they’ve been tricked into buying a fake or cheaply manufactured cup.
 Unless you buy a reputable brand from an authorised retailer there’s a chance that you (and your vagina) might not be as satisfied with your purchase as you expected.